mzohaibnasir/docker/README.md

    docker build -t money_api

    build command create docker image using Dockerfile(contains instructions to build image) and context(locatin of files to be included in the build)

+   In context, only keep files that arre necessary for the build.

 docker ps # to see running dockers